LuMiHNate/LuMiHNate/README.md

 **Required Must-have Stories**

-- [x] User can create new account
+- [x] User can register/login to hz
 - [x] User can login to Spotify
-- [x] User can view posts on feed
+- [ ] User can view posts on feed
+- [ ] User can create a post on feed
-- [ ] User has the ability to view their profile & others
+- [ ] User can view their profile & others
-- [ ] Users can view other users' posts by selecting a specific musician
 - [ ] User can toggle whether they prefer their profile and enable posts to be private

 **Optional Nice-to-have Stories**

 - [ ] User can develop their own taste preferences by selecting their favorite musicians
+- [ ] Users can view other users' posts by selecting a specific musician
 - [ ] User can connect with other users based on the attributes of the current song they are listening to
 - [ ] User can privately chat with other users